Isabelle-123/github-user-app/README.md

 # Github user finder

 An app to search users on Github.
 It search by username, name and profile text.
-Click on a user to see repos, if the person is hireable and much more.
+Click on a user to see repos, if the user is hireable and much more.

 ## 👨‍💻 Tech stack

-- React (Functional components, Hooks, Context, useReducer)
+- React (Functional components, Hooks, Context, useReducer, Router)
 - CSS

 ## 🧪 Testing